-- Students will be dropped for nonpayment for enrolled courses, parking fees, schedule change fees, etc. Please check your account daily through the 12th class day to insure you have not been dropped for non-payment of any amount.
-It is the student's responsibility to ensure all payments have been made. - Students cannot be reinstated for any reason after the 12th class day regardless of situation.
+- Students will be dropped for nonpayment for enrolled courses, parking fees, schedule change fees, etc. Please check your account daily through the 12th class day to ensure you have not been dropped for non-payment of any amount.
+It is the student's responsibility to make all payments on time. - Students cannot be reinstated for any reason after the 12th class day regardless of situation.